EtherNeil/Research-Discovery/README.md

    - Per the teacher’s guidelines, **explain how** generative AI (LLM) assisted in the writing process and reference management.
    - Critically discuss how you **verified** and **adapted** AI-generated outputs.

-## Use of AI

-Consistent with the professor’s requirement, I have **heavily leveraged AI** (LLM) to help:

-- Identify relevant literature more efficiently.
-- Propose an initial structuring of sections.
-- Generate text which was then **verified and edited** by a human for correctness, clarity, and scientific rigor.

-This **hybrid approach** highlights the **strength** of LLMs for speeding up academic work, combined with **manual quality control** to ensure reliable output.

 ## Technologies Used

 - **Typst** for authoring the literature review (short scientific paper).